komrad36/KPS/README.md

 SAT_MASS = the mass of the satellite in kilograms.
 Typical value: 4

 SAT_MOI = the moment of inertia matrix of the satellite.
-To simplify input, pass in the 9 elements separated by comments, one row at a time.
+To simplify input, pass in the 9 elements separated by commas, moving along one row, then the next.
 In other words, if the matrix looks like this:

     a b c
     d e f
     g h i

-You would specify ‘a, b, c, d, e, f, g, h, i’.
+You would specify ‘a, b, c, d, e, f, g, h, i’ in the configuration file.
 Typical value: 0.0667, 0, 0, 0, 0.0867, 0, 0, 0, 0.0333

 TIME_SPAN = the number of seconds to simulate.
 You can abort the simulation early at any time by closing the console window or pressing CTRL+C. Typical value: 500000